The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 Campus Security Authorities

-Under the Clery Act, a campus security authority (CSA) is someone who has significant responsibility for student and campus activities.
+Under the Clery Act, a campus security authority (CSA) has significant responsibility for student and campus activities.

 In addition to University Police, crimes can also be reported to campus security authorities, who will in turn report these crimes to University Police.
-CSA crime reports are used by the college to fulfill its responsibility to annually disclose Clery crime statistics and to issue timely warnings for Clery crimes that pose a serious or continuing threat to the campus community.
-The following list contains some of the campus security authorities at UB:
+CSA crime reports are used by the university to fulfill its responsibility to annually disclose Clery crime statistics and to issue timely warnings for Clery crimes that pose a serious or continuing threat to the campus community.
+The following list contains some of the campus security authorities at The University at Buffalo:

 Pastoral and Professional Counselors